-de Hoernle Residence Hall houses 240 students in four residential wings.
-This residence hall has its own lounges and a computer lab.
-A full-time residence director and resident assistants coordinate community development programs for the residents.
+The Count and Countess de Hoernle Residence Hall is a coed building divided into four wings.
+This residence hall consists of predominately first-year students.
+It is equipped with a television lounge, computer lab, and community-style bathrooms.
+A full-time residence hall director and resident assistant coordinate community development opportunities for the residents.
 Basic cable television service and computer drops are in each student room.
-The office of Student Services is in the de Hoernle Residence Hall.
+It is also the location of the Conservatory of Music and the Mailroom.